Methodology

 Three building blocks shape the interpretation layer

 LiquidityPulse does not treat every series as equally important.
-Instead, it groups signals into a smaller number of macro building blocks that are easier to interpret together.
+Instead, it groups individual inputs into a smaller number of macro building blocks that are easier to interpret together.

 Liquidity